Georgia Recording Laws: Consent Rules and Penalties

 Quick Answer

 Georgia is a one-party consent state for audio recording.
-You can legally record any conversation you’re part of without telling other participants.
-However, Georgia has a unique rule for video: recording activities in private places requires consent from all persons observed, not just one party.
+You can legally record any conversation you participate in without telling other participants.
+Georgia law draws a clear line between audio and video, though.
+Recording activities in private places with video requires consent from all persons observed, not just one party.

 | Key Point | Answer |